-4 Viewing Events
+5 Viewing Events

-The Events page displays a list of all historical events retained by your Fraud Transaction Monitoring System system (up to a maximum age - usually 60 days).
+The Events page displays a list of all historical events retained by your Fraud Transaction Monitoring System (events are stored for 90 days unless it is an alert, which is stored for a duration in line with our data retention policy).
 The page also displays the results of searches carried out using the search box in the header bar at the top of all pages of the portal.

-Figure 7: Events page
+Figure 13: Events page